123402IRISIRIS/Blue-AI/README.md

 🌐 Live Demo: https://www.ai-blue.org/

-🌱 Why Blue Exists
+## 🌱 Why Blue Exists

 Many teenagers struggle silently.

-Not because they don’t want to talk — but because they don’t feel safe to.
+Not because they don’t want to talk —
+but because they don’t feel safe to.

 Existing solutions are often:

-not designed specifically for teens lacking real safety systems or disconnected from real-world support
+- Not designed specifically for teens
+- Lacking real safety systems
+- Disconnected from real-world support

-Blue was built to change that.
+**Blue was built to change that.**

 🧠 What Blue Does